geocom-gis/ArcmapSpy/README.md

 # ArcmapSpy

-ArcmapSpy is an AddIn for the Esri ArcMap software and provides insight into the internas of ArcObjects.
+ArcmapSpy is an AddIn for the Esri ArcMap software and provides insight into the internals of ArcObjects.
 It consists of several tools which are listed below, they are accessible from a stand-alone toolbar.

 You can [download the latest version](https://github.com/geocom-gis/ArcmapSpy/releases/latest) of ArcmapSpy in the release section.